Vermont 504 Loan Program

 - Associated soft costs;

-- In certain cases, refinancing of existing debt is eligible.
+- In certain cases, refinancing of existing debt may be eligible.

 Loan Rates and Terms

 - Rates on SBA 504 loans are set monthly and are based on the current market rate of ten and twenty year U.S. Treasury bonds (plus an increment).
-The rate is fixed at closing for the life of the loan.
-See current rates; and
+The rate is fixed at closing for the life of the loan (10 year, 20 year, or 25 year).
+Click here for current rates and fees;

 - The SBA 504 loan is funded after a project is completed and interim (bridge) financing must be arranged.